Best destinations for winter camping

 Location: Riding Mountain National Park

 New to winter camping?
-Get started with a cozy night in the comfort of an oTENTik in Riding Mountain National Park.
+Get started with a cozy night in the comfort of an oTENTik.
 After a fun-filled day in the great outdoors, spend the evening relaxing around the wood stove, already provided with firewood!
-If you prefer, oTENTiks also have electric heating, lights, and even outlets!
+If you prefer, oTENTik tents also have electric heating, lights, and even outlets!
+Looking for something even more original?
+Treat yourself to an overnight stay in a yurt.

 Pro tip: Prepare your meals away from the winter winds in the kitchen shelter.
 Remember: cooking and storing food is not permitted in the oTENTik.